Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Upper bound

-We note that the above Proposition also holds true for $n=0$, i.e.\ minimizers of \eqref{eq:limit_energy_only_T} and hence of our limit problem are of class $C^1$ up to the boundary in $\Omega$ which is of class $C^{1,1}$.
-As we will see later, the minimizers of $\E_0$ are in fact smooth (see Proposition \ref{prop:high_reg_T}).
+We note that the above Proposition also holds true for $n=0$, i.e.\ minimizers of \eqref{eq:limit_energy_only_T} and hence of our limit problem are of class $C^1$ up to the boundary in $\Omega$ which is of class $C^{2}$.
+As we will see later, the minimizers of $\E_0$ are in fact smooth (see Proposition~\ref{prop:high_reg_T}).
 In order to make this subsection more readable and simplify notation, we divide \eqref{eq:limit_energy_only_T} by $4s_*c_*$ and redefine the parameter $\beta$ to replace the constant $\frac{1}{8}\frac{s_*}{c_*}\beta$.
 Also, we will simply write $n$ instead of $\frac{n}{4c_*s_*}$.
 Since in this subsection we are only concerned with the regularity of minimizers, this change of notation does not impact our results.

-The proof of Proposition \ref{prop:low_reg_T} makes use of a series of lemmas which we are going to state and prove first.
+The proof of Proposition~\ref{prop:low_reg_T} makes use of a series of lemmas which we are going to state and prove first.
 The main ideas for the regularity of $T_n$ and $\partial T_n$ have already been developed in earlier papers \cite{Morgan1994a,Taylor1976,David2019,David2010}, so it remains to check that we can apply them in our case.
 For the sake of simple notation, we drop the subscript $n$ for the rest of this section and define $S\defi \partial T - \Gamma$.
+We recall from Subsection~\ref{subsec:flat_chains} that $\rect(S)$ is the set of all points of rectifiability of $S$.
+In particular, for $x_0\in\rect(S)$ the density $\lim_{r\rightarrow 0} \mu_S(B_r(x_0))/(2r)$ exists and is strictly positive.